aviggithub/Create-Docker-Container-Flask-Python/README.md

 # Create-Docker-Container-Flask-Python
 Create Docker Container Flask Python | How to Use Docker to Containerise Flask Application in Python

+This is basic tutorial how to create Docker Container from python app or flask api

+### prerequisite
+Docker

 ### DOCKER COMMANDS
 #### 1. Create New Docker Image
 docker build -t appname:tagname .